prinnevald/project-ideas/README.md

 - [ ] There is a dsvpn project, add DNS autoconfiguration on server side.
 - [ ] Add RSS feed that parses security news.
 - [ ] Write ansible playbooks that install security tools on different OS
+- [ ] RIHE - Integrated Hacking Environment.
+(Yes, it is a recursive acronym).
+The idea is to make a shell, which assists in hacking as much as possible.
+Initially it can be web only, but the idea is to extend it to files, memory, kernel and even networks.
+Good luck to me.

 ## Game
 - [ ] 2d/text-graphics visual novel game